-Annual counts of outpatient visits are based entirely on household reports.
+Annual counts of emergency room visits are based entirely on household reports.
 Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household, and does not affect use estimates.

-Data from this event file can be merged with other MEPS HC data files, for purposes of appending person characteristics such as demographic or health insurance characteristics to each outpatient visit record.
+Data from the Emergency Room event file can be merged with other 2001 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each emergency room record.

-This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of outpatient visits.
-Aggregate annual person-level information on the use of outpatient departments and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of emergency room visits.
+Aggregate annual person-level information on the use of emergency rooms and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.

-This documentation offers a brief overview of the types and levels of data provided, and the content and structure of the files and the codebooks.
+This documentation offers an overview of the types and levels of data provided, and the content and structure of the file and the codebook.
 It contains the following sections:

+Data File Information

+Sample Weights

+Strategies for Estimation

+Merging/Linking MEPS Data Files

+References

-Data File Information Sample Weights Strategies for Estimation Merging/linking MEPS Data Files References Variable - Source Crosswalk
+Variable - Source Crosswalk